JoeStaff/OpenXcom/install/rg35xx/garlicos-skeleton/README.txt

-OpenXcom (X-COM: Enemy Unknown/UFO Defense and X-COM: Terror from the Deep Port) for GarlicOS
+OpenXcom (X-COM: UFO Defense and X-COM: Terror from the Deep Port) for GarlicOS
 ============================================

 Installation